Mahoney96/react-i-ii-review/props.md

 4. How do you access props from a functional component?

+React haws what is called the virtual Dom-dom.
+React is able to update only the nodes that are needed.
+It won't waste time going through every node.

 5. How do you bind a function to a parent component so that it can be passed to a child?

 ### Understand